 Layout

 The layout of draft standards and amendments shall be according to the IEEE-SA Style Guide ([other5]).
-All other documents shall be based on the current template for Microsoft Word (portrait and landscape; which is available on the IEEE 802.11 website) including the correct document number and revision number.
+All other documents shall be based on the current template for Microsoft Word (portrait and landscape; which is available on the 802.11 website) including the correct document number and revision number.

 Documents based on other than Word or PowerPoint applications shall have the following layout: